AniketGiram-CSYE6225/webapp/README.md

 # Steps to setup the repo for demo.

-# Launch the droplet in digitalocean and ssh into it as a root user
+# Launch the droplet in Digitalocean and ssh into it as a root user

 ## Create a user for demo purposes.
 As we login as root.
 We can execute  the following commands to create a new user.